camikazegreen/interview/README.md

 drush en date date_all_day date_api date_repeat date_repeat_field email field_collection link
 ```
 ## Views ##
 Coming soon.
-It would be nice for the event content type to come with a [responsive calendar](https://www.drupal.org/node/1675894) display and a side block and styles for the appearance.
+It would be nice for the event content type to come with a responsive calendar ([example](http://greek.arizona.edu/events?date=2015-04)) display and a side block and styles for the appearance.